![]() ![]() |

 they were exposed to.
 Many stood on marshy ground which provided very

 poor foundations.
 Timber piles rotted away in water logged soils.
-As time progressed two changes may have happened:- With

 more productive farming methods there would have been a greater need for milling,